In July this year,

 Benjamin gives some recommendations to get a job in a red team.
 What he initially suggests is to recognize subtle differences between companies that perform this kind of work.
 Therefore he separates them into two groups, and for each case, he offers some advice.

-"If you want to join one of these teams,
+Benjamin comments: "If you want to join one of these teams, you need to

-Besides, he says that you don’t usually need lots of certificates
+Moreover, Ben says that you don’t usually need lots

-for a job like this, and you don’t even have to possess college degrees
+of certificates for a job like this, and you don’t even have to possess

-if you have enough skills and make yourself known.
+college degrees if you have enough skills and make yourself known.
+Such

 Ben refers to the second group as "the security engineering-type team."

-And although I see this kind of work as more related to blue teams,
+systems.
+And although I see this kind of work as more related to blue

-I could also associate it with the position
+teams, I could also associate it with the position of IT security

 of computer science and information technology knowledge."